Clean Needle Technique Course: FAQs

 Answer: At present, the CCAOM is unaware of any state board requirement to re-take the CNT course once an applicant has successfully completed it.
 The NCCAOM currently requires that applicants pass the CNT course within the past six years before they actually receive NCCAOM certification.
 However, there is no guarantee that these agencies and boards will not change this requirement in the future.

 Answer: There are two assessment components of the CNT course: a written exam and a practical exam.
 The written exam consists of multiple choice questions that are based on the content of the Clean Needle Technique Manual.
-In accordance with psychometrically sound methodology, a team of subject matter experts develops and vets the questions, and CCAOM staff evaluates and tracks responses to individual exam questions.
+In accordance with psychometrically sound methodology, a team of subject matter experts develops and vets the questions, and CCAOM staff tracks and evaluates responses to individual exam questions in collaboration with professional psychometricians.

 Answer: The CNT practical exam consists of a set of verbal instructions for demonstrating proper needling technique which are provided to each applicant in advance of the course.
 If needed, each applicant will be given two opportunities to pass the practical exam.
 The protocol for this assessment is found in the Clean Needle Technique Manual and is demonstrated and coached on a group and individual basis as needed during the CNT course.
 The protocol for proper needling technique is researched and validated according to OSHA/CDC standards by a team of subject matter experts, and is updated as needed according to any changes in safety standards.